dcfSec/ReqDB/README.md

 ### Additional static configuration

-The apperance of the login and index page can be customized with following environment variables:
+The appearance of the login and index page can be customized with following environment variables:

 ```sh
 STATIC_HOME_TITLE=TITLE    # Title displayed in the welcome screen.
 Defaults to "Welcome to ReqDB"